Flemmli97/PasteBot/README.md

 First setup your bots token by creating a new `.secret` file and pasting in your token there.

-Then Simply run `pip install requirements.txt`.
+Then Simply run `pip install -r requirements.txt`.
 After that run `python ./paste.py`